Appium Studio is an enhanced version of open-source Appium developed by Experitest to make Appium testing even better.

 Appium Studio is a test automation environment comprising two key functionalities:

-- Visual test development tool that provides its users with visual tools including a device reflection and object spy, to help testers write robust tests more quickly and easily.
+- Visual test development that provides users with visual tools including a device reflection and object spy, to help testers write robust tests more quickly and easily

 - Appium execution engine – a robust and stable execution engine designed especially for mobile, enabling test execution outside the application and parallel execution.